By Zaid Al-Nassir, Decision Resources Group (DRG)

-As it stands, our research leads us to believe that the USMCA will ultimately be ratified by Congress (potentially with some minor adjustments, specifically revolving around labor, environmental, and pharmaceutical provisions), as well as Canada’s parliament.
+As it stands, it is expected that the USMCA will be ratified in Canada within the first quarter of 2020 and will come into force across North America within 90 days after the final signatory’s ratification.
 Once this takes place, the agreement’s ratification will be received warmly by medical device manufacturers and associations across North America, and will likely improve patient access to innovative medical devices in all three countries.

 About The Author